onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 In the following examples, we'll walk you through the process of building an authentication process.

-In FCL, wallets are configured by passing in a wallet providers authentication URL as the `discovery.wallet` config variable.
+In FCL, wallets are configured by passing in a wallet provider's authentication URL as the `discovery.wallet` config variable.

-As someone who is making an FCL compatible wallet, you will need to make and expose a webpage hosted at an authentication endpoint that will be rendered in an iframe.
+As someone who is making an FCL compatible wallet, you will need to make and expose a webpage or API hosted at an authentication endpoint that FCL will use.

 ```javascript
 // IN APPLICATION